Oxylo/Hackathon_Life_Vitality/README.md

 BRFSS completes more than 400,000 adult interviews each year in the US, making it the largest continuously conducted health survey system in the world.

+In this folder you will find the following files:

 1. brfss_level_1.csv : size = (10000 rows, 16 cols) --> a nicely decoded sample from the raw BRFSS dataset --> great set to get started!
 2. brfss_level_2.csv : size = (10000 rows, 48 cols) --> equal to #1 but with some more columns
 3. brfss2019_sample_raw.csv : size = (1000 rows, 15 cols) --> this sample from the raw data gives you a good idea how the original coded BRFSS data look like.